Boccca2014/CodeGra.de/docs/user/autotest/tests.rst

 location.
 We provide wrapper scripts for a growing list of frameworks at our `AutoTest Examples <https://github.com/CodeGra-de/AutoTest-examples>`__ GitHub repository that handle all of this for you.
 Is your preferred testing framework not listed or does a script not work as you need it to?
-Please send an e-mail to `support@codegrade.com <mailto:support@codegrade.com>`__ so we can discuss the possibilities!
+Please send an email to `support@codegrade.com <mailto:support@codegrade.com>`__ so we can discuss the possibilities!